Okay, nonprofits. It’s time to move to Salesforce Lightning.

 My staff knows how much I love Salesforce.
 And as much as I wish every org could implement it without issue, that’s just not how it works!
 Your org needs to be in the right headspace to knock a Salesforce implementation out of the park.
 Take it from someone who’s experienced some of these issues firsthand: this isn’t the right tool for everyone.
 And that’s okay.

 So, how can tell when Salesforce is just not the right fit?
 Check to see if any of these indicators are present before you commit your nonprofit to the Salesforce Ohana.

 When it comes to tech implementations, truer words have never been spoken.
 Today was the Salesforce World Tour, an annual expo-ish event hosted in several cities by the CRM powerhouse.
 There are product demos, keynote speakers, and mini-sessions all designed to leave attendees feeling curious and excited about what’s possible.

 For current clients, it’s a chance to network & explore the different “clouds”.
 For those on the fence, it’s an accurate – if not dizzying – intro to the community you’re about to join.
 Plus, it’s free!

 Some of us may love the work, but maintaining your team’s database isn’t always easy!
 For anyone who’s ever served as as a nonprofit database manager (and for those folks who have ever worked with that person), here are 20 things that have likely crossed our minds at some point in time.

-In the nonprofit sector, there’s this joke (sort of?) that we are prone to multiple-hat syndrome: instances when we’re asked to do things that fall outside of our job description, to keep things running smoothly.
-This summer, I’ve definitely fallen victim.
+In nonprofit, people joke that we’re all prone to multiple hat syndrome: instances when we’re asked to do things that fall way outside of our job description.
+Delivering a staff training is definitely one of those things.